RiyaBhurse/ExpirySync-Dual-Dashboard/README.md

 - The project logic (donation today, 50% off for 1-3 days) is documented as of July 15, 2025.
 - If you need to add more sections (e.g., screenshots, API documentation), let me know!

+### Redis is utilized in the backend (app.py) to cache inventory data, such as quantity and expiry dates, for quick access after items are added via the admin dashboard.
+PostgreSQL serves as the primary database, storing the inventory table with columns for item, quantity, and expiry_date, which the customer dashboard queries to generate recommendations.